Julien-Sahli/LenslessPiCam-GrayscalePsf/README.md

 `lensless.ReconstructionAlgorithm`.
 The three reconstruction strategies available in `LenslessPiCam` derive from this class:

-- `lensless.GradientDescient`: projected gradient descent
+- `lensless.GradientDescent`: projected gradient descent
   with a non-negativity constraint.
 Two accelerated approaches are also
   available: `lensless.NesterovGradientDescent` and `lensless.FISTA`.
 - `lensless.ADMM`: alternating direction method of multipliers (ADMM) with